johnbeynonorg/render-tiny-ruby-app/README.md

 1. Fork the repo
 2. From Render dashboard, New + > Blueprint and paste the repo URL as the public repo (bottom of screen)
 3. Fill in details and deploy.

+Test change to a service with legacy PR